-The real benefits of weight training have nothing to do with reducing body fat or a having nice build.
+The real benefits of weight training have nothing to do with reducing body fat or having a nice build.

 The real benefits have everything to do with relieving stress, getting out aggression, building confidence, giving you a positive mental attitude, giving you pride, developing discipline, and giving you a rush like narcotics would do.